-If you’re looking for an energizing herbal tea recipe that is flavorful, refreshing, and effective, a few simple ingredients will have you on your way.
+If you’re looking for an energizing herbal tea recipe that is flavorful and refreshing, a few simple ingredients will have you on your way.
 This recipe calls for ginger, lemongrass, eleuthero root, and dried orange peels.
 When making herbal tea blends, you should always use dried herbs and plant materials from a reliable, trustworthy source.
 Researching before sourcing materials will ensure that the herbs you’re buying have been appropriately stored which is imperative if you want your blend to be flavorful and effective.

 Proportions of Each Herb

 The great thing about making your own herbal tea blends is that you can make as much or as little as you wish.
 This recipe is laid out in parts so that you can adjust the volume to suit your preferences.
 Starting out small with a new blend, like this energizing herbal tea recipe, will allow you to tweak and adjust the finished product to your taste before making a large amount to have on hand for future use.

 - One part dried ginger root (see our ginger root profile)

 - One part dried orange peel (see our orange peel profile)

 - Two parts dried lemongrass (see our lemongrass profile)